DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 > Note: There are only 3 standard journal entries in set 1.

 #### Set 2 Standard Journal Entries
-- There is a clear decline in the Archmage's mental state
+There is a clear decline in the Archmage's mental state for these entries.

 - The Archmage grows increasingly worried that his sudden absence from the Musarun Empire will lead to the Empire coming after him.
-- The Archmage begins to experiment with the idea of
+- The Archmage begins to experiment with the idea of creating traps to ward off intruders.
+- The Archmage retells a specific story of how he created a particularly deadly lighting spell trap that nearly killed him while testing it.
+- The Archmage details that he was only able to create due to his strong affinity for spacial magic.

 > Note: There are 6 standard journal entries in set 2.

 #### Set 3 Standard Journal Entries
--
+The Archmage has clearly lost

 > Note: There are 9 standard journal entries in set 3.